linnerlek/FormalViz/README.md

 5. Add your `Sqlite3` database to `databases/`

     - The program comes with sample databases ready for testing.
     <br>

 6. Write queries and visualize the data

-    - Pre-written queries for the sample databases are available in the sidebar (Queries).
+    - Pre-written queries for the sample databases are available in the sidebar (Examples).
     - To add your own queries to the docs navigate to `assets/` and add the queries in the relevant file (`RAqueries.md`, `Datalogqueries.md`, or `Lambdaqueries.md`).

 ## Contact